 Clients are responsible for covering any bank service charges associated with their deposits.
 Additionally, we offer convenient payment options for our clients.
 To make a payment online, please click here for online payment.
 If you prefer to pay by credit card, please click here and complete the provided form.
-Please note that we only accept MasterCard and Visa cards for credit card payments, and clients will be responsible for an additional 4% card processing fee.
+Just so you know, we only accept MasterCard and Visa cards for credit card payments, and clients will be responsible for an additional 4% card processing fee.

-We are dedicated to providing you with exceptional services and ensuring a memorable journey.
-We undertake all efforts in a sincere and diligent manner to ensure a smooth and pleasant experience.
-However, it is important to acknowledge that our services operate within the guidelines set by our own policies and the Tourism Authority.
-By accepting the terms and conditions of booking, you assume certain risks and acknowledge your responsibility for your own actions and participation.
-It is crucial to maintain an open and flexible attitude as you may encounter extreme conditions, unpredictable weather, and last-minute itinerary changes beyond our control.
+We are dedicated to providing exceptional services and ensuring a memorable journey.
+We undertake all efforts sincerely and diligently to ensure a smooth and pleasant experience.
+However, it is essential to acknowledge that our services operate within the guidelines set by our policies and the Tourism Authority.
+By accepting the terms and conditions of booking, you assume certain risks and acknowledge your responsibility for your actions and participation.
+Maintaining an open and flexible attitude is crucial, as you may encounter extreme conditions, unpredictable weather, and last-minute itinerary changes beyond our control.
 Additionally, acclimatization to high altitudes poses a potential risk.
-Most of our trips take place in remote areas where access to regular emergency services and medical facilities may be limited.
+Most of our trips occur in remote areas with limited access to regular emergency services and medical facilities.

-In the event of a severe injury requiring hospitalization, it is essential to understand that evacuation procedures can take several days, which may impede your recovery.
+In the event of a severe injury requiring hospitalization, it is essential to understand that evacuation procedures can take several days, which may impede recovery.
 Helicopters are typically used for evacuations in Nepal, but their availability and operation can be affected by adverse weather and flying conditions.
-Therefore, Ethic Himalaya Treks & Expedition (P) Ltd cannot be held responsible for any changes or cancellations to programs due to unavoidable circumstances such as government restrictions, landslides, road blockages, floods, avalanches, political unrest, flight cancellations, delays, sickness, accidents, or vehicle breakdowns.
-Any additional costs incurred as a result of these circumstances are the responsibility of the clients and must be borne on-site.
-It is highly recommended that you obtain comprehensive travel insurance that covers cancellation, curtailment, personal liability, loss of luggage, and personal effects.
-On the first day of your trip, you will be required to provide proof of your travel insurance.
-Failure to do so may result in your inability to join the trip.
+Therefore, Ethic Himalaya Treks & Expedition (P) Ltd. cannot be held responsible for any changes or cancellations to programs due to unavoidable circumstances such as government restrictions, landslides, road blockages, floods, avalanches, political unrest, flight cancellations, delays, sickness, accidents, or vehicle breakdowns.
+Any additional costs incurred as a result of these circumstances are the client's responsibility and must be borne on-site.
+We would highly recommend that you obtain comprehensive travel insurance that covers cancellation, curtailment, personal liability, loss of luggage, and personal effects.
+On the first day of your trip, you must provide proof of your travel insurance.
+If you don't do it, you may be unable to join the trip.

-At Ethic Himalaya Treks & Expedition (P) Ltd, your safety and well-being are of utmost importance to us, and we strive to provide the best possible experience.
-However, it is essential to acknowledge the inherent risks and uncertainties involved in adventure travel and take necessary precautions to ensure a safe and enjoyable journey.
+At Ethic Himalaya Treks & Expedition (P) Ltd., your safety and well-being are of utmost importance, and we strive to provide the best possible experience.
+However, it is essential to acknowledge the inherent risks and uncertainties involved in adventure travel and take the necessary precautions to ensure a safe and enjoyable journey.

 Once you have paid your deposit, your trip is confirmed, contingent on settling the remaining fees 90 days before the trip commencement date.
 In the event of a cancellation, our refund policy is as follows:

 We understand that unforeseen circumstances may arise, leading to the need for cancellation.
-However, please note that the above charges are necessary to offset costs already incurred and to compensate for potential losses due to cancellations.
-It is advisable to acquire comprehensive travel insurance to safeguard against unexpected events that might necessitate cancellation.
-Please inform us promptly if you need to cancel your trip, and we will process the refund accordingly, adhering to the above-stated policy.
+However, please remember that the above charges are necessary to offset costs already incurred and compensate for potential losses due to cancellations.
+It is best for you to acquire comprehensive travel insurance to protect against unexpected events that might require cancellation.
+Please let us know right away if you need to cancel your trip, and we will process the refund accordingly, following the policy mentioned above.

-At Ethic Himalaya Treks & Expedition P. Ltd, we strive to adhere to the planned itineraries and programs for your trip.
-However, it is important to understand that certain unforeseen circumstances beyond our control may necessitate changes or delays.
+At Ethic Himalaya Treks & Expedition P. Ltd., we strive to adhere to your trip's planned itineraries and programs.
+However, we must understand that unforeseen circumstances beyond our control may necessitate changes or delays.
 These circumstances may include weather hazards, landslides, political unrest, road blockages, avalanches, sudden sickness, and other factors.

 Should such unavoidable circumstances arise, we may need to modify the itinerary for the safety and well-being of our clients.
-Additionally, we offer the flexibility to customize the program based on the interests of our clients.
-If, due to reasons such as war, natural disasters, political unrest, adverse climatic conditions, etc., your trip needs to be canceled, Ethic Himalaya Treks & Expedition P. Ltd will be pleased to provide an alternative trip of a similar standard.
+Additionally, we offer the flexibility to customize the program based on our clients' interests.
+Suppose your trip needs to be canceled due to reasons such as war, natural disasters, political unrest, adverse climatic conditions, etc. In that case, Ethic Himalaya Treks & Expedition P. Ltd. will be pleased to provide an alternative trip of a similar standard.
 We will keep your booking preserved for up to one year for you to use at a later date.

-Before Departure: In the event of a major change to the itinerary, defined as a change affecting at least one day in five of the planned itinerary, we will inform you as soon as reasonably possible, provided there is sufficient time before the departure.
-When a major change occurs, you have the option to accept the change, obtain a refund for the money paid on the land portion of the trip only, or opt for an alternative tour offered by us.
+Before Departure: In the event of a significant change to the itinerary, defined as a change affecting at least one day in five of the planned itineraries, we will let you know as soon as possible, provided there is sufficient time before the departure.
+You can just accept the change, request a refund for the amount you paid for the land portion of the trip only, or select an alternative tour we're offering.

-After Departure: In emergency situations or due to unforeseen local circumstances beyond our control, we reserve the right to alter the itinerary after departure.
-Any additional costs incurred due to necessary alterations will be borne by you.
-Please be aware that Ethic Himalaya Treks & Expedition P. Ltd is not responsible for any incidental expenses resulting from changes in the itinerary, such as visa fees, vaccinations, or non-refundable flight tickets.
+After Departure: In emergencies or due to unforeseen local circumstances beyond our control, we reserve the right to alter the itinerary after departure.
+You will be responsible for paying any additional costs resulting from necessary modifications.
+Please be aware that Ethic Himalaya Treks & Expedition P. Ltd. is not responsible for any incidental expenses resulting from changes in the itinerary, such as visa fees, vaccinations, or non-refundable flight tickets.

-We prioritize your safety and experience during the trip, and we will do our best to minimize any inconveniences caused by program changes or delays.
+We prioritize your safety and experience during the trip and will do our best to minimize any inconveniences caused by program changes or delays.
 We appreciate your understanding and cooperation in such situations.

 At Ethic Himalaya Treks & Expedition P. Ltd, we maintain the right to review and adjust the pricing rate of our treks and tours under certain circumstances.
 Any revisions to the pricing rate will be applicable if they have been published in our marketing materials or on our website.
 Factors beyond our control, such as changes in the exchange rate, government actions, and other external influences, may necessitate price adjustments.

-One common reason for price changes is fluctuations in domestic flight fares, which can be impacted by fuel price hikes and other operational costs.
+One common reason for price changes is fluctuations in domestic flight fares, which can impact fuel price hikes and other operational costs.
 Despite these external factors, we always strive to provide the most competitive and up-to-date pricing for our treks and tours.

 While we make every effort to present accurate and current pricing, changes in external conditions may require us to adjust the prices to maintain the quality and standard of our services.
-Rest assured, any price changes will be communicated to you transparently, and we are committed to offering the best value for your trekking and touring experiences with Ethic Himalaya.
+Please don't worry; any price changes will be communicated to you.
+We are committed to offering the best value for your trekking and touring experiences in the Ethic Himalaya.
 We appreciate your understanding and continued support.

-For all our esteemed clients, it is essential to possess a valid passport with a minimum validity of 6 months from the date of your return journey.
-To enter Nepal, you can obtain a Nepalese visa either from the Nepalese Consulate in your home country or upon arrival at Kathmandu Airport.
+For all our clients, it is essential to have a valid passport for a minimum of 6 months from the date of your return journey.
+To enter Nepal, you can obtain a Nepalese visa from the Nepalese Consulate in your home country or upon arrival at Kathmandu Airport.